 The team is committed to improving the impact of pain management on the environment while also providing the highest quality of care for patients — never one at the expense of the other.
 Some of the best anesthetic regimens for reducing a patient’s risk of post-operative nausea — which is one of the most significant factors related to patient satisfaction ratings with anesthetic care — are also the most beneficial anesthetic choices to reduce global warming.

-To learn more about the Center for the Environment and Health and how your support can help ensure a sustainable future at Mass General, please contact us.
+To support the Center for the Environment and Health and help ensure a sustainable future at Mass General, click here.